 Dual-Enrollment / Early College / Collegiate Academy-Placement Into MATH 115 or 165 (Handled by Waiver)

 Based on high-school teacher, principal, or counselor recommendation, a student may be placed up to MATH-115 or MATH-165

 English Placement for Early College / Collegiate Academy and Dual Enroll / Advancement Plus

 For students who are in Early College, Collegiate Academy, and Dual Enrolled or Advancement Plus, you may also use ACT, SAT, or PSAT scores if you have completed one of the standardized tests.
 That is the preferred placement method.
 If you do not have ACT / SAT / PSAT scores, you may temporarily use your high school GPA as a means for course placement.

-We will be offering the ESL test, CaMLA, via a remote option.
+We will be offering the ESL test, CaMLA, via remote and in-person options, by appointment only.
 Students who need to take the ESL test should use their HawkMail to e-mail firstname.lastname@example.org for more details.

 Accuplacer Reading Test – for Health Career programs with a reading test score requirement